williamhutech/swift-egg-timer/README.md

 #  Egg Timer

-An egg timer app to boil your eggs to perfection depending on how you prefer your eggs.
+An egg timer app to boil eggs to perfection depending on how "cooked" one wants.

 ## Screenshots